isomerpages/govtech-stp/pages/New FAQ test page.md

 <p style="font-size:18px; margin-bottom:0px; line-height:1.35; margin-top:10px;">If you hold the proof of vaccination at (a), self-verify your QR code using the following tools: <a target="_blank" href="https://play.google.com/store/apps/details?id=com.thecommonsproject.smarthealthcardverifier">SMART Health Card Verifier</a> (Android) or <a target="_blank" href="https://apps.apple.com/sg/app/smart-health-card-verifier/id1572691390">SMART Health Card Verifier</a> (iOS)</p>
 <p style="font-size:18px; margin-bottom:0px; line-height:1.35; margin-top:20px;"><b><u>Instructions during VTP Application</u></b></p>
 <p style="font-size:18px; margin-bottom:0px; line-height:1.35; margin-top:20px;">Upload your vaccination certificate at (a) during application.</p>
-<p style="font-size:18px; margin-bottom:20px; line-height:1.35; margin-top:10px;"> If you have only the proof of vaccination in (b) or (c), you should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate in either (b) or (c), which will be verified through the unique document number.
+<p style="font-size:18px; margin-bottom:20px; line-height:1.35; margin-top:10px;"> If you have only the proof of vaccination in (b) or (c), please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate in either (b) or (c), which will be verified through the unique document number.
 Thereafter, you will be advised on how to proceed with your VTP application.</p>
   <ol style="list-style-type:disc;">
     <li style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:0px;"><b>No. of QR codes to upload</b>: One</li>
     <li style="font-size:18px; margin-bottom:10px; line-height:1.35; margin-top:0px;"><b>Location of QR code</b>:<br><img style="width:68px; height:104px;" src="/images/QR_USA.png"></li>